pymupdf/PyMuPDF/docs/document.rst

           Either a 0-based page number, or a tuple *(chapter, pno)*.
 For an integer, any *-inf < page_id < pageCount* is acceptable.
 While page_id is negative, :attr:`pageCount` will be added to it.
 For example: to load the last page, you can use *doc.loadPage(-1)*.
 After this you have page.number = doc.pageCount - 1.

           For a tuple, *chapter* must be in range :attr:`Document.chapterCount`, and *pno* must be in range :meth:`Document.chapterPageCount` of that chapter.
 Both values are 0-based.
 With this notation, :attr:`Page.number` will equal the given tuple.
+Relevant only for document types whith chapter support (EPUB currently).

       :rtype: :ref:`Page`